Brain-C-IBPS/RandoSDS/README.md

 ## License

-Copyright (C) 2023 Maialen Arrieta-Lobo and Christian Neri
+Copyright (C) 2025 Maialen Arrieta-Lobo, Lucile Megret and Christian Neri

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/